 We are coordinating a national response to issues impacting consumers with disability, particularly those managing and receiving goods and services under the National Disability Insurance Scheme (NDIS).

 Service delivery mapping

-Service delivery mapping aims to create an easily accessible suite of tools that ACL regulators can call upon, identifying how ACL regulators manage general enquiries and complaints, and other services they provide.
+Service delivery mapping creates an easily accessible range of resources that ACL regulators can utilise to manage general enquiries and complaints, and other services they provide.

 Engaging with tribunals

 This project aims to proactively engage with state and territory small claims tribunals and provide guidance in relation to the consumer guarantees regime of the ACL.

 Fundraising and the ACL